Itential Frequently Asked Questions

 What is the Itential ServiceNow App and what does it do?

 The Itential ServiceNow App is an application found in the ServiceNow Store that can be installed in an organization’s ServiceNow instances.
-Once installed and configured, the app allows ServiceNow users to run automations published in the Itential Automation Platform, making ServiceNow a user of Itential’s automation capabilities.
-The ServiceNow App also enables ServiceNow workflows to utilize Itential automations through the use of Actions, making it simple for a ServiceNow designer to utilize Itential automations with custom IT processes, without requiring network knowledge.
+Once installed and configured, the app allows ServiceNow users to run workflows published in the Itential Platform, making ServiceNow a user of Itential’s automation and orchestration capabilities.
+The ServiceNow App also enables ServiceNow workflows to utilize Itential workflows through the use of Actions, making it simple for a ServiceNow designer to utilize Itential automations with custom IT processes, without requiring network knowledge.

 Learn More